craigsdennis/db-backed-chat-workers-ai/README.md

-# Session Backed Workers AI Chat
+# Database Backed Workers AI Chat

-This is an example AI chat application that makes use of the D1 database to store conversations.
+This is an example AI chat application that makes use of the [D1](https://developers.cloudflare.com/d1/) database to store conversations.
+It uses [Workers AI](https://developers.cloudflare.com/workers-ai/) for the hosting provider.

-Users authenticate and then are given a JWT.
+Users authenticate and then are given a JWT via the [Hono](https://honojs.dev) framework.

 ## Setup

-Create a database
+Create a D1 database

 ```bash
 npx wrangler d1 create chat